jhudson8/gulp-web-modules/README.md

 // will be executed when this section is referenced
 // should *not* reference module.exports

-requireSection('another-section', function(anotherSectionExports) {
+// execute another section and alert it's exported content requireSection('another-section', function(anotherSectionExports) {
     alert(anotherSectionExports.somethingImportant);
 });

-global.somethingReallyImportant = 'hello';
+// set a value which all sections have access to global.somethingReallyImportant = 'hello';
 ```